-- Annual workshops, trainings, and/or webinars will be offered to stakeholders - Meetings will be held to coordinate feral hog management efforts on a regional level
+- Annual workshops, trainings, and/or webinars will be offered to stakeholders. - Meetings will be held to coordinate feral hog management efforts on a regional level.

-8 TMDL area stakeholders reported the implementation of feral hog management strategies since 2013.

-- NCTCOG coordinated the second regional Urban Feral Hog Forum on May 1, 2017, engaging over 40 participants.
-The event convened stakeholders, policy makers, and experts to discuss management strategies for the increasing challenges and impacts associated with urban feral hog populations. - NCTCOG co-hosted the North Texas Feral Hog Conference on November 6, November 7, and November 9, 2017 with Trinity River Authority, Tarrant Regional Water District, North Texas Municipal Water District, and the Upper Trinity Regional Water District. - NCTCOG has begun developing the creation of a regional feral hog sighting database.
+- 8 TMDL area stakeholders reported the implementation of feral hog management strategies since 2013. - NCTCOG coordinated the regional Urban Feral Hog Forum on August 13, 2019, and August 13, 2021, engaging over 60 participants.
+The event convened stakeholders, policy makers, and experts to discuss management strategies for the increasing challenges and impacts associated with urban feral hog populations.